Thai tourism suffers as floods threaten Bangkok

 "India, Russia and mainland China are still coming.
 But Europe less and less."

-Despite the unrest, Thailand attracted 15.8 million tourists in 2010, generating 585 billion baht ($18.9 billion) in revenue, according to government data.
+Despite the unrest, Thailand attracted 15.8 million tourists in 2010, generating 585 billion baht in revenue, according to government data.

 "The 19 million target this year is now impossible.
 At best we can probably do 18 million," Sisdivachr said.

-Ronnachit Mahattanapreut, senior vice president for finance at Central Plaza Hotel, said his group was starting to see some impact.
+Ronnachit Mahattanapreut, senior vice president for finance at Central Plaza Hotel CENT.BK, said his group was starting to see some impact.

 Average occupancy at its hotels in the fourth quarter was now expected to be flat on the 60-65 percent seen in 2010.